Baumtreter/ha-todo-inbox-synchronizer/README.md

 3. Create an automation from the imported blueprint and choose the source and target entities.
 4. Reload automations after changing the blueprint file.

 The blueprint includes the matching GitHub page URL as `blueprint.source_url` so future updates can be tracked.
+It is a small courtesy to the next person who has to figure out what changed.

-## Example: Alexa → Bring!
+## Example: Alexa to Bring!

 For the original use case: